Enrichment through School Trips and Activities

 During the two year topic cycle we also go to Drusillas, Kipling Gardens and the Brighton Fishing Museum, and we have activity days in school such as Dinosaur Dome and a Chinese Workshop.

 Years 3 and 4 take their trips together.
-Trips are connected to the two year topic cycle and include
+Trips are connected to the two year topic cycle.

 - a trip to the Ashdown Forest Stone Age Experience – We found out what life in the Stone Age was really like.
 Our Guide led us to the quarry stopping along the way to explain how stone age inhabitants survived entirely on the natural materials of the environment in which they lived, for food, clothing, tools and of course shelter.
 Those brave enough were invited to taste flowers from the gorse bushes, a delicacy we were assured, also pine needles and later in the day burnt stinging nettles – when you’re hungry you might find them quite tasty.
 Following a Deer trail, but not unfortunately seeing any, we arrived at the Quarry where after breaking up into groups with an attending adult to each, the children set about building a temporary shelter, using only the natural materials they could find around them.
 A lot of imagination was shown by the children in this exercise and resulted in some excellent shelters.
 We inspected replica flint tools typically used in the Stone Age, made clay pinch pots later taken back to the school for drying out, shaped sticks using only local sandstone and ground acorn husks to make the equivalent of todays wheat.